BOARD OF DIRECTORS

 LINDA BASCH, PhD. - President Emerita, National Council for Research on Women, which she led since 2006.
 Her areas of expertise include globalization; economic security; the impact of public policy on women and families; higher education; gender and diversity in academia, society, and the workplace.
 She received her Ph.D. in Anthropology from New York University and a B.A. in Economics from the University of Michigan.

-LESLIE CORWIN, ESQ. - Partner, Greenberg Traurig, LLP; is a frequent analyst on CNN, Fox Television, The Wall Street Journal and the New York Times.
+LESLIE CORWIN, ESQ. - Partner, Blank Rome, LLP; is a frequent analyst on CNN, Fox Television, The Wall Street Journal and the New York Times.
 He has a B.A. from Brown University and J.D. from Fordham Law School.

 KEVIN FOLEY - President of Aqua Securities; Partner, Cantor Fitzgerald; Principal, Cantor Comparative Advantage.
 Previously, Mr. Foley was President of Bloomberg Tradebook LLC.
 He has a B.A. from Haverford College and an M.B.A. from Columbia University.

 BRENTON KARMEN - Global Head of Trading Solutions, Bloomberg LP; since 1997, has held various positions in the financial products division of Bloomberg.
 Formerly at Lehman Brothers and KPMG.